 - 67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?

-- A. Judicial hierarchy.
+- A. judicial hierarchy

-- B. The Goldman rule.
+- B. the Goldman rule

-- C. Judicial consistency.
+- C. judicial consistency

-- D. Stare decisis.
+- D. stare decisis

-- E. None of the above.
+- E. None of these